MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-powershell.md

 ---
-title: Manage Key Vault in Azure Stack by using PowerShell | Microsoft Docs
+title: Manage Key Vault in Azure Stack using PowerShell | Microsoft Docs
-description: Learn how to manage Key Vault in Azure Stack by using PowerShell
+description: Learn how to manage Key Vault in Azure Stack by using PowerShell.
 services: azure-stack
 documentationcenter: ''
 author: sethmanheim